 - The original documentation is written in English.
-All other languages are translations. - The precautions described in this document cover very important topics, follow them carefully. - All activities described in the installation manual must be performed by an authorized installer.
+All other languages are translations. - The precautions described in this document cover very important topics, follow them carefully. - The installation of the system, and all activities described in the installation manual and the installer reference guide must be performed by an authorized installer.